pythagoreantree/Drones/README.md

 ### Run the Postgres

-To run the postgres database:
+To run the Postgres database:

 ```
 make docker-run-db type=init